 Heading to Napa Valley?
 Bring along your four-legged friend.
-But first, check out this list of pet-friendly hotels, along with guides and helpful tips to make your stay a happy one.
+But first, check out this list of pet-friendly hotels in Napa Valley, along with guides and helpful tips to make your stay a happy one.

 You'll find a variety of hotels here to suit you and your pet -- from luxury to budget-friendly, based on good reviews and amenities.
 Explore them here before you go.